Gabriel Arias Preview, Player Props: Guardians vs. Twins

 Gabriel Arias At The Plate

-- Looking at the 85 games he has played this season, he's hit a home run in nine of them (10.6%), and in 3.2% of his trips to the plate.
+- In 10.5% of his games this year, he has gone deep, and 3.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.